Research Proposal and Manuscript Requirements

 - Current status.
 Has the status of the project been provided?
 (For example, "Fifty percent of the data is collected, with data collection expected to be complete in six months.")

-Because you received funding through the CTSA and may have used CTSA services to support your research, the National Institutes of Health requires you to cite the grant in your manuscript.
+Cite the grant.
+Because you received funding through CCaTS and may have used CCaTS services to support your research, the National Institutes of Health (NIH) requires you to cite the grant in your manuscript.
+Use the citation below or see Citing CCaTS in Publications for details.

 This publication (or project) was made possible by the CTSA Grant UL1 TR000135 from the National Center for Advancing Translational Sciences (NCATS), a component of the National Institutes of Health (NIH).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the National Institutes of Health.